-Once an approach is taken up or a mode of action implemented, one must gather more data as the plan of action unfolds.
+Once an approach is taken up or a mode of action implemented, one must gather more data as the plan of the action unfolds.
 This is important because channels back the feedback and errors in the data models and try to improve them.

 The outcome of a strategy will help you in bettering your future models and courses of action.
 A Data Driven Organisation may be continuously testing sometimes in parallel or multiple times in a day.
-Overall, to manage a Data Driven Organisation, you must have a mindset to rely on facts, processes to find the right data and act upon it, trust your insights and be ready to accept mistakes and commit to continuous improvement.
+Overall, to manage a Data Driven Organisation, you must have a mindset to rely on facts, processes to find the right data and act upon it, trust your insights and be ready to accept mistakes, and commit to continuous improvement.

 The evolution of a company to become Data Driven is shown in the figure below: